leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

 (redex-match? <language> <pattern> <term>)
 ```

-The simplest kind of pattern is the literal term, for example:
+The simplest kind of pattern is a literal term, for example:

 ```racket
 (test-equal (redex-match? peg-solitaire ●